Palais de Beaulieu: History

 The Beaulieu Foundation launched a renovation program named Beaulieu 2020, that encompasses years 2000 to 2020.
 Under the Beaulieu 2020 flag, the Palais de Beaulieu has undergone various renovations since 2001, and work is still going on.
 The old South Halls were destroyed and new South Halls were built in 2011.
-In 2014, a vote of the population of Lausanne rejected by 52% the project of building a tower of 90 meters next to the Palais de Beaulieu.
-As a result, MCH Beaulieu Lausanne decided to reduce the conference activities (except general assemblies) and to concentrate on trade fairs (such as the Comptoir suisse).
-This triggered a reorganization of the Beaulieu 2020 project and of its partners.
-As from 2014, spaces in the Palais de Beaulieu are being reallocated.
+In 2014, a vote of the population of Lausanne rejected by 52% the project of building a tower of 90 m next to the Palais de Beaulieu.
+As a result, MCH Beaulieu Lausanne decided to reduce the number of conference activities (except general assemblies) and to concentrate on trade fairs (such as the Comptoir suisse).
+That triggered a reorganization of the Beaulieu 2020 project and of its partners.

+As of 2014, spaces in the Palais de Beaulieu are being reallocated.
 The Haute Ecole de la Santé La Source (La Source Healthcare High School) has decided to take premises at Beaulieu.
 The Court of Arbitration for Sport is planning to move from the Château de Béthusy (already in Lausanne) to the south part of the Palais de Beaulieu.